alexyuly/chil/README.md

 #### Information

 Traditional object-oriented systems typically use "getters" and "setters" to read and write data.
 A chil object never reads or mutates another object's data.
-Instead, it informs its listeners of some message and does not wait for responses.
-An object may only listen to messages from its siblings or parent.
+Instead, it informs its listeners of some message and does not ever receive responses.
+An object may only listen to messages from its siblings or parent, as defined by the component within which it is constructed.
 Once a component receives a message, it decides what actions to take.
 This kind of rigorous single-directional data flow makes 100% component decoupling possible.
 Components communicate by expressing information, rather than fetching or controlling information in another component.
-This reactive, asynchronous approach facilitates automation (instead of fetching) and encapsulation (instead of controlling).
+This reactive, asynchronous approach facilitates ***automation*** (instead of fetching) and ***encapsulation*** (instead of controlling).
+Automation and encapsulation outrank all other concepts for their importance in high-level software systems design.

-## Motivation

-Many traditional software systems of any scope devolve into chaos.
-Chil consciously imposes severe constraints on the construction of systems, in order to make reasoning and iterating on applications easier and quicker.
-It also facilitates development through GUIs, eliminating the use of code as a necessary prerequisite to development.
-There is a one-to-one relationship between chil code and a graph structure which can be represented directly in a GUI.
-Code is often useful, but overuse of code to form the foundation of large, complex systems can be paralyzing when too many interests and stakeholders are involved.

 ## Specification